-These hospital facilities include: University of Minnesota Health, Minneapolis VA Health Care System, Hennepin County Medical Center and University of Minnesota Masonic Children's Hospital.
+These hospital facilities include: University of Minnesota Health, Hennepin County Medical Center and University of Minnesota Masonic Children's Hospital.
 Detailed information on each hospital facility can be found in the individual sections below.
 These ongoing relationships will help us in the future as well, as we continue to provide a wide variety of services for our patients and need to stay current in our awareness of new treatments and breakthroughs in medicine.

 University of Minnesota Health

 For 75 years, University of Minnesota Health has been a leader in Diagnostic Radiology and continues to maintain its position as one the top hospitals in the nation, as defined by U.S. News & World Report.
 Excelling as a teaching hospital, the medical center continues to focus on providing patients with the highest quality patient care and medical treatment.
 University of Minnesota Health gives patients access to innovative treatments, health and medical technology, superior healthcare and support services.
 These innovations have led to many medical breakthroughs, including the world’s first successful open-heart surgery, the world’s first bone marrow transplant, the Midwest’s first successful double-lung transplant and Minnesota’s first living donor pediatric liver transplant.